Modeling and forecasting exchange rate volatility in time-frequency domain: Theoretical framework for time-frequency decomposition of realized volatility

 \cite{fanwang2008} use a different approach to realized volatility measurement.
 They use wavelets in order to separate jump variation from the price process, as well as for estimation of the integrated variance on the jump--adjusted data.
 In addition, wavelet methodology offers decomposition of the estimated volatility into scales representing investment horizons.
 Therefore, we can observe how particular investment horizon contributes to the total variance.
+For a more detailed description of the wavelet transform see \ref{wt}.
 In the empirical section, we aim to study information content of investment horizons for volatility forecasting, thus we describe the wavelet jump detection and then introduce the wavelet estimator of integrated variance of \cite{barunik}, which allows to decompose the volatility into several investment horizons.